Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 15. Bear Creek Falls

-Another waterfall in Telluride, Bear Creek Falls, offers one of the best hikes among all the waterfalls in Colorado!
+Another waterfall in Telluride, Bear Creek Falls, offers one of the best hikes.
 It is one of the longer hiking trails, but we assure you it would be a fantastic experience if you were up for it!

 The trail meanders through woodland and past wildflower-strewn meadows before arriving at Bear Creek Falls, waterfalls cascading into a pool from a series of craggy rocks.
 The scenic and serene beauty of the falls at the trail’s end will undoubtedly relieve your exhaustion!